reke592/reke592.github.io/_posts/2022-01-08-simplicity-vs-clarity.md

 ```

 ## Conclusion
-When there is need to simplify things, ruling convention is not always the solution.
+When there is need to simplify things, a ruling convention is not always the solution.
 Most of the time we overlooked the current architecture the reason why we lose clarity.

 <center>- end -</center>